chihen73/P75J900/README.md

 ## Develop an Operator with Kubebuilder

 ### The at Command

-Using GCP VM
-Using Cloud Shell
+Using Cloud Shell access to GCP VM<br>

 Install at command<br>
 `sudo apt update`<br>